aabasharain/Photobooth/README.md

 Connect your button to GPIO pin 25 (Pin 25 is set by default, but you can change in src/user_interface.py on line 22) and ground on the raspberry pi.
 See [Raspberry Pi Documentation](https://www.raspberrypi.org/documentation/usage/gpio/).

-Connect DSLR camera into one of the pi's USB ports and turn the camera on.
-The Pi will not power your camera, unless that is a feature of your particular camera.
+Connect your DSLR camera into one of the pi's USB ports and turn the camera on.
+The Pi will not power your camera, unless that is a feature of your particular camera. *Note: I have only tested this with the Canon t3i, but I believe this program should work with any camera compatible with libgphoto2.
+See [gPhoto2 Supported Cameras](http://gphoto.org/proj/libgphoto2/support.php).*

-Connect printer into one of the pi's USB ports.
+Connect your printer into one of the pi's USB ports.
 You will need to configure and setup your printer with CUPS, you can find documentation and instructions online for that.
-Turn on printer.
+Turn on printer. *Note: I have only tested this with a couple printers, but I've found that if there is a Guten Print driver available it works well.
+See [Guten Print Supported Printers](http://gimp-print.sourceforge.net/p_Supported_Printers.php).*

 ### Running the program
 Run the "main.py" file in the root folder of the project.